The Great Hunt

 As its title implies, the plot of The Great Hunt revolves around a big chase.
 Darkfriends, led by Padan Fain, have stolen the mythical Horn of Valere and a sinister dagger that is magically linked to Mat Cauthon, who is bound to perish without it.
 With the intention to save his friend, Rand sets out with him, Perrin, and a bunch of soldiers from Faldara, pursuing Fain to retrieve the objects.

 Rand possesses enormous power but could turn mad at any moment, risking the lives of everyone around him.
-Making matters worse, he is a stubborn man as well, being often called a “woolhead” or a “goat-brained fool” by his own friends.
-He’s the type of person that is never swayed after making up their mind – which is a serious problem when they’re wrong and their decisions may hurt other people.
+Making matters worse, he is a stubborn fellow as well, being often called a “woolhead” or a “goat-brained fool” by his own friends.
+He’s the type of person who is never swayed after making up their mind, which is a serious problem when they’re wrong and their decisions may hurt other people.

 Rand hopes that if he keeps saying out loud what kind of person he wants to be, he will become that person out of sheer will alone, and his problems will consequently disappear – meanwhile, other people just expect him to do something about those problems instead of pretending they are not his.
 He keeps refusing his destiny, but Moiraine – living up to her name – warns that his wants and desires may not matter much when it comes to destiny: “He has no more control over his fate than a candle wick has over the flame,” she says.